MicrosoftDocs/win32/desktop-src/WmiSdk/example--getting-wmi-data-from-a-remote-computer.md

 ---
-description: You can use the procedure and code examples in this topic to create a complete WMI client application that performs COM initialization, connects to WMI on a remote computer, gets data semisynchronously, and then cleans up. ms.assetid: 30e65b9e-9372-46d1-843a-bda0d6ec1c69 ms.tgt_platform: multiple
+title: 'Example: Getting WMI Data from a Remote Computer'
-title: 'Example: Getting WMI Data from a Remote Computer' ms.topic: article ms.date: 05/31/2018
+description: You can use the procedure and code examples in this topic to create a complete WMI client application that performs COM initialization, connects to WMI on a remote computer, gets data semisynchronously, and then cleans up. ms.tgt_platform: multiple ms.topic: article ms.date: 05/31/2018
 ---